 Their colors change when they age.
 If they get stressed, they become paler, and their spots and markings are less vibrant.
 Of course, the male’s colors become brighter during the breeding season.

-The Jack Dempsey is a medium-to-large fish, which grows to a maximum of 10″, but the range is 8-10″, (20-25 cm).
+The Jack Dempsey is a medium-to-large fish, which grows to a maximum of an adult size of 10″, but the range is 8-10″, (20-25 cm).
 They are smaller in the wild than they are in the home aquarium

 They have a lifespan of 10-15 years.